pdostal/collectd-docker/README.md

 **Note**

 * The primary purpose of this container is to test the [Ruby CollectD](https://github.com/revett/collectd) gem locally.
-* The CollectD instance also accepts traffic from StatsD clients on `localhost:8125`.
+* The CollectD instance also accepts UDP traffic from StatsD clients on port `8125`.

 ## Setup